The Moore Archives

 Can the HYS Staff do your Research?

 If it does not involve a large expenditure of time for the Archivist, small amounts of photocopying or quick searches through the collections for very specific items can be done within a few weeks of the request.
 However, for larger jobs, you must come into the Archives or hire an independent researcher.

-Archive activities sponsored in part by the Pennsylvania Historical and Museum Commission.
+Archive activities are sponsored in part by the Pennsylvania Historical and Museum Commission.

-- We work with the PastPerfect Museum software to record and store data on our collection.
-We are online with all our photographs and Record Groups 1, 2 and 3.
-Our online archives get the most hits of the Historic Yellow Springs web site.
+We work with the PastPerfect Museum software to record and store data on our collection.
+The Historic Yellow Springs online collection includes all our photographs and Record Groups 1, 2 and 3, with new records being added continuously.

-- Most importantly we work together with John Shaw, Volunteer Coordinator, on developing, planning and implementing tours for visitors to our site.
-Our Tour Guides are: John Shaw, Tom Lutz, Meg Randall, Phil Rossomando, George Sheneman, Karen Steenhoff, Sandy Momyer and Steve Grenz.
+We work with our Volunteer Coordinator to develop, plan and implement tours for visitors to Historic Yellow Springs.
 We have hosted Quester groups, school groups, senior citizen communities, Scout groups, garden clubs, historical societies and many other historic and special interest groups.
-If you are interested in joining our Guide program, we would welcome you.
-Please contact Sandy Momyer at firstname.lastname@example.org.
+If you are interested in joining our Guide program, please contact Sandy Momyer at firstname.lastname@example.org.

-- Record new records and artifacts including orphan shoes found in The Washington, new art work by Albert Van Nesse Greene, orphan buttons, chards of pottery found on the property, a small sculpture done by a PAFA student, and new books published that include reference to HYS.
+Document new records and archaeological artifacts including orphan shoes found in The Washington, new art work by Albert Van Nesse Greene, orphan buttons, chards of pottery found on the property, a small sculpture done by a PAFA student, and new books published that include reference to Historic Yellow Springs.

 Authors writing books; artists painting pictures – needed research and images.